robin-na/robin-na.github.io/index.md

 --->

-Before MIT, I was a pre-doctoral fellow at [Carnegie Mellon University](https://www.cmu.edu/) working on natural language processing and computational cognitive science.
-I received my B.S. in physics and B.A. in knowledge ecology (student-designed major) from [Seoul National University](https://en.snu.ac.kr/) where I was fortunate to collaborate with amazing researchers from the [Santa Fe Institute](https://www.santafe.edu/), [New England Complex Systems Institute](https://necsi.edu/), and [Korea Advanced Institute of Science and Technology](https://www.kaist.ac.kr/en/) as an undergraduate.
+Before MIT, I graduated *summa cum laude* with B.S. in physics and B.A. in knowledge ecology (student-designed major) from [Seoul National University](https://en.snu.ac.kr/) as the College of Liberal Studies valedictorian.
+I was also a research fellow at [Carnegie Mellon University](https://www.cmu.edu/) working on natural language processing and computational cognitive science.

-My studies have been generously supported by the highest paying merit-based scholarships in South Korea: SBS Foundation Fellowship for Future Talent (graduate) and the [Presidential Science Scholarship](https://www.kosaf.go.kr/eng/jsp/aid/aid02_01_01.jsp) in physics (undergraduate).
+My studies have been generously supported by the highest paying merit-based scholarships in South Korea: SBS Foundation Fellowship for Future Talent (graduate) and the Presidential Science Scholarship in physics (undergraduate).

 ## Connect